skip to Main Content

 Benefits of Inter Vivos Gifting

-Gifts are not taxable in BC.
+Gifts are not taxable in British Columbia.

 Types of Inter Vivos Gifts You Can Make